 Our reasonably priced choice is the Oral B 7000.
-It costs about 50% less while it still brings a lot to the table; It offers 6 different cleaning modes, it’s compatible with variety of different Oral B brush heads and comes with quite a few travel accessories.
+It costs about 50% less while it still brings a lot to the table; 6 different cleaning modes, a Bluetooth connectivity module, it’s compatible with variety of different Oral B brush heads and comes with quite a few travel accessories.

 Our review process